 RAVIS: Digital terrestrial broadcasting system for VHF bands I and II.
 It is intended to deliver audio and multimedia (including video) content for fixed, portable and mobile reception through narrowband RF channels (100, 200, 250 kHz bandwidth).

+[NOTE: a table should be developed that gives a quick overview about important features of the different systems, it should be put here Mike Hate]

+[NOTE: put references where information on the systems can be found]

 Other Terrestrial Broadcasting Systems